jorisvink/sanctum/README.md

 ## About

-Sanctum is a small, reviewable, capable, pq-safe and fully privilege separated VPN daemon for OpenBSD, Linux and MacOS.
+Sanctum is a small, reviewable, capable, pq-secure and fully privilege separated VPN daemon for OpenBSD, Linux and MacOS.

 Due to its privilege separated design sanctum guarantees